Tweoss/octave/notes.md

 a = AVG(2) - b * AVG(1)
 epsilon = std(data(:,2))
 % epsilon = sqrt(sum((data(:,2) - AVG(2)).^2)/(n-1)).
 This gives a different number from shown.
-disp('68% confidence. r not calcualted')
+disp('68% confidence. r not calculated')
 Y_low = a + b*2020 - epsilon
 Y_high = a + b*2020 + epsilon
 hold on